 The Spitfire Grill is an incredibly heartfelt folk musical about redemption, but more than anything, it’s a profoundly human story.
 And, while it is set in the upper Mid-west, it’s not limited to there.
 It’s a universal experience for people because we all understand longing, yearning, wanting more, and not getting what we want.
 This is everybody’s story.

-The Spitfire Grill runs through March 3, at The Don & Ann Brown Theatre located in the heart of downtown West Palm Beach.
-For ticket information go to palmbeachdramaworks.org or call the box office at (561) 514-4042.
+The Spitfire Grill ran from February 1 through March 3, at The Don & Ann Brown Theatre located in the heart of downtown West Palm Beach.